TIY-LR-FEE/assignments/23-marvel-team/README.md

   ![](https://raw.githubusercontent.com/TIY-LR-FEE/assignments/master/23-marvel-team/team.png)

+7. Your add button should call addCharacter.

-7. The red X on the side should call the characterDelete function in your controller.
+8. The red X on the side should call deleteCharacter.

-8. You should only be able to add _six_ characters.
+9. You should only be able to add _six_ characters.
 It should show how many they've added, and when they've added six, it should hide the form.
 If they delete one, it should show the form again.

 ## Adventurer Mode